ssantee/demo-project-1/README.md

 ## Overview

-This is a demo project with a particular target audience; you know who you are!
+This is a demo project.

 ## Getting Started

-> Skip the setup and view it live at: [https://rldemo.santee.cloud](https://rldemo.santee.cloud)

 Copy or rename `.env.example` to `.env.local`.